dredstone1/NeuralNetwork/README.md

 - **📦 CMake Ready**: Seamless build system integration
 - **🎯 Research Focused**: Designed with experimentation and learning in mind

-## 🚧 Development Status

-⚠️ **Under Active Development** - This project is currently being built from the ground up.
-Features may be incomplete or subject to significant changes.
-Your feedback and contributions are highly appreciated!

 ## 🏗️ Quick Start

 ### Prerequisites